HIllya51/LunaTranslator/README_en.md

 - **Online TTS** Supports Volcano TTS, Youdao TTS, Edge TTS, Google TTS

-#### Translation Optimization

-- **Text Processing** Supports more than ten common text processing methods, and complex text processing can be achieved through the adjustment of combinations and execution order

-- **Translation Optimization** Supports the use of custom proper noun translation, supports the import of VNR shared dictionaries

 #### Japanese Learning

 - **Japanese Word Segmentation and Kana Display** Supports word segmentation and kana display using Mecab, etc.